 I bought this beautiful vanda that looked very similar to one which first caught my eye at a show.
 However, it’s name remains dubious.

-Three years ago, I chanced upon this lovely Vanda hybrid at a show.
-When I spotted something similar during one of my trips to Lum Chin nursery, I had to buy it.
-The 2-toned combination of yellow and ochre was remarkable and there were a number of them, all healthy and blooming, ready for buyers.
+A few years ago, I chanced upon this lovely Vanda hybrid at a show.
+When I saw it again during one of my trips to Lum Chin nursery, I had to buy it.
+The 2-toned combination of yellow and ochre was remarkable and there were a number of plants for sale, all healthy, blooming and ready for buyers.
 Must have been a newly imported batch.

 The name given however, was dubious.
 Apparently, it was a primary hybrid of two distinctive Vandas, V lamellata and V insignis.
 While it does look pretty clear that V lamellata is one of the parents (check out pictures of V lamellata here), the same could not be said of Vanda insignis as the other parent.
 There is none of that large, bright pink lip that is so typically unique of a V insignis.

-However, neither of both crosses are registered with the International Orchid Registrar.
-So, we could only guess what its true name is.
+However, neither crosses were registered with the International Orchid Registrar.
+So, one could only guess its true name.

 But what I can say is that this is a very pleasantly fragrant Vanda which by itself, is a LOT of plus points for me.
 Do you like this?…